type0dev/Xenoblade-Chronicles-2-Editor/README.md

 # Xenoblade-Chronicles-2-Editor
-Do not use with save yet.
+Make sure you backup your save first
 There is a bug, it is not padding the values with 0's correctly

 Special Thanks to  winglerw28 for the structure